Boom123bam/FLICC-Gamepad/stuff/buildguide.md

 The hot-swap sockets must be oreintated correctly, or else they will block the switch-hole.
 ![image](https://i.imgur.com/rbfXfMf.jpg)

+There are 3 spots to solder the resistors near the leds, orientation doesnt matter, solder on bottom.

 ### Joystick

 Adding photos soon

 Solder the joystick potentiometer in

-Put in the spacers around the potentiometer
+Put in the spacers around the potentiometer and put on the cap.

-Put on the cap
+Assemble the case and you're done!